Entry Period: September 1 - November 15

 6. Each entry must identify a single category name and number.

-7. Please enter ONLY ONE SUBMISSION ON EACH ENTRY FORM.
+7. Enter ONLY ONE SUBMISSION ON EACH ENTRY FORM.
 For additional entries, please use additional entry forms.

 Membership Options